Ready to hear the episode now? Click Play:

 Tammy shares an aha moment: The impulse to say “Yes, anything you want!” when a part asks for something isn’t genuine relating.
 It’s (another) Self-Like Part trying its best to act like it imagines Self would.
 But Self is like the most wonderful, loving, responsible and properly boundaried parent you can imagine.
 In short: It’s not always gonna say yes to a part, but it will always connect and care.

-6. Using solo IFS to get more Self-led in regular life
+How solo IFS can get you more Self-led

 Practicing IFS on ourselves elevates the health of our whole system, both in and out of solo IFS sessions.
 I discuss two ways this happens.
 First of all, solo IFS sessions build your connection to your inner compass: